Ian McDonald (Guyanese writer): Guyanese business and interest

-McDonald was a member of the Guyana National Advisory Committee on External Negotiations.

-He holds directorships in the Hand-in-Hand Fire and Life Insurance Companies, the Hand-in-Hand Trust Company, Woodlands Diagnostic & Imaging Centre Inc, the Institute of Private Enterprise Development, St. Joseph Mercy Hospital (2000–2006), and a Trustee of the St. John Boscoe Orphanage for Boys.

-He is a member, since 2009, of the Council of Schoolnet Guyana, dedicated to the computerization of schools in Guyana.

-In 1991/92 he held the position of Editorial Consultant with the West Indian Commission, chaired by Sir Shridath Ramphal.
+In 1991/92, McDonald held the position of Editorial Consultant with the West Indian Commission, chaired by Sir Shridath Ramphal.
 His job was to assist in drafting and producing the commission's report, Time for Action.
 To assist in the work of the Commission he prepared a monograph, Bedrock of a Nation: Cultural Foundations of West Indian Integration.

-In 1996 he was selected as an inaugural member of the West Indies 2000 Group, a "think-tank" of 40 West Indian personalities that had no agenda except to encourage the reality of a West Indian identity and the strengthening of the values of a West Indian heritage.
+In 1996, he was selected as an inaugural member of the West Indies 2000 Group, a "think-tank" of 40 West Indian personalities that had no agenda except to encourage the reality of a West Indian identity and the strengthening of the values of a West Indian heritage.

+McDonald was a member of the Guyana National Advisory Committee on External Negotiations.
+He held directorships at Hand-in-Hand Fire and Life Insurance Companies, the Hand-in-Hand Trust Company, Woodlands Diagnostic & Imaging Centre Inc, the Institute of Private Enterprise Development, St. Joseph Mercy Hospital (2000–2006), and was a Trustee of the St. John Boscoe Orphanage for Boys.
+McDonald was a member, from 2009, of the Council of Schoolnet Guyana, dedicated to the computerization of schools in Guyana.

 Sporting activities

 McDonald was junior tennis champion of Trinidad and Tobago for many years and first represented that country at the senior level at the age of 16.
 He played at Wimbledon in the 1950s (the only player from Trinidad or from Guyana to do so).
 He captained Cambridge University in 1955.
 He represented Oxford-Cambridge against Harvard-Yale in the Prentice Cup in America in 1952 and in England in 1954.
-From 1956 to the early 1970s he was champion of Guyana and captained the Guyana Lawn Tennis team.
-In 1957 he was Guyana's "Sportsman of the Year" with George De Peana.
-He also represented and captained Guyana in Squash.
-He represented the West Indies in its first ever Davis Cup team in 1953 and went on to play for and captain the West Indies Davis Cup team later in 1950s and in the 1960s.
+From 1956 to the early 1970s, he was champion of Guyana and captained the Guyana Lawn Tennis team.
+In 1957, he was British Guiana's "Sportsman of the Year" with George De Peana.
+He also represented and captained Guyana in squash.
+He represented the West Indies in its first ever Davis Cup team in 1953 and went on to play for and captain the West Indies Davis Cup team later in the 1950s and in the 1960s.
 He also served as Secretary of the Commonwealth Caribbean Lawn Tennis Association for a number of years.

 He received the Guyana National Sports Commission Award for Outstanding Contribution to the Development of Sports in Guyana, in 2006 and the Guyana Olympic Association Award for Contribution to the Development of Sport in General and Lawn Tennis in particular, in 2007.

-He has the unusual distinction of representing his country in five different decades: tennis (Trinidad) in the 1940s; tennis (Trinidad, Guyana, the West Indies) in 1950s; tennis (Guyana, the West Indies) in the 1960s; tennis and squash (Guyana) in the 1970s; squash (Guyana) in the 1980s.
+McDonald had the unusual distinction of representing his country in five different decades: tennis (Trinidad) in the 1940s; tennis (Trinidad, Guyana, the West Indies) in the 1950s; tennis (Guyana, the West Indies) in the 1960s; tennis and squash (Guyana) in the 1970s; squash (Guyana) in the 1980s.